-OSU-OKC Food Service (Student Center, second floor) offers a place to eat, relax and visit with friends or study.
+The HUB (Student Center, second floor) offers a place to eat, relax and visit with friends or study.
 Breakfast items, both hot and cold, are available daily.
 Other meal offerings include homemade entrees, cook-to-order grill items, fresh-made wraps and salads and a variety of snacks.
-Menu's can be found online at www. osuokc.edu/foodservice.
+Menu's can be found online at www.osuokc.edu/foodservice.
 A selection of hot and cold drinks, chips and snack items are available, not only at Food Service, but also from vending machines located across campus.
+The HUB also has food service available at the Public Safety Training Center (PSTC).